MiczFlor/RPi-Jukebox-RFID/README.md

 # Phoniebox: the RPi-Jukebox-RFID

 A contactless jukebox for the Raspberry Pi, playing audio files, playlists, podcasts, web streams triggered by RFID cards.
 All plug and play via USB, no soldering iron needed.
 Update: if you must, it now also features a howto for adding GPIO buttons controls.

 *Important update news*

-* **Phoniebox 1.0 released** The latest release is saving battery power on the road, replaces the audio player with `mpd` and adds *resume play" as a feature - which is not meant for toddlers but audiobook lovers (aka Phoniebox is growing up!).
-And it comes with a much simpler install procedure: copy and paste one line into your terminal and hit *enter*.
-Find out more about the [one-line Phoniebox install script]().
-(2018-08-19)
+* **Phoniebox 1.0 released** The latest release is saving battery power on the road, replaces the audio player with `mpd` and adds *resume play* as a feature - which is not meant for toddlers but audiobook lovers (aka Phoniebox is growing up!).
+(2018-08-18)
+* **One Line Install Script** As of version 1.0 there is a much simpler install procedure: copy and paste one line into your terminal and hit *enter*.
+Find out more about the [one-line Phoniebox install script](docs/INSTALL-stretch.md#oneLineInstall).
+(2018-08-18)
 * **Podcasts!** More for myself than anybody else, I guess, I added the [podcast feature for Phoniebox](docs/MANUAL.md#podcasts) (2018-05-09)

 ---